 University Counseling Services

-You may also choose to speak with your instructor, another faculty member, or the department head to inform them of any inappropriate or uncomfortable situations they have experienced.
+Students may also choose to speak with their instructors, or other faculty members or department heads, to inform them of any inappropriate or uncomfortable situations they have experienced.
 The following individuals and offices are also available for this purpose:

-If it is determined that the substance of your report warrants further review, University policy requires it to be reviewed following the process outlined in the policy statements referenced above.
+If it is determined the substance of a report warrants further review, university policy requires it to be reviewed following the process outlined in the policy statements referenced above.